amjadkfp/wazuh-snort-soc-lab/docs/Phase6_n8n_SOAR_Orchestration.md

 ## 🎯 Objective

 Phases 0–5 built a complete detection, response, and tuning pipeline entirely within Wazuh + Snort.
-Phase 6 adds a genuine **SOAR orchestration layer** on top: when a high-severity Wazuh alert fires (e.g., rule `5710`/`100010`, SSH brute-force), an outbound webhook triggers an [n8n](https://n8n.io) workflow that will:
+Phase 6 adds a genuine **SOAR orchestration layer** on top: when a high-severity Wazuh alert fires (rule `5710`/`100010`, SSH brute-force), an active-response script fires a webhook that triggers an [n8n](https://n8n.io) workflow that:

-1. Receive and authenticate the alert payload
+1. Receives and authenticates the alert payload
-2. Enrich the source IP (geolocation via `ip-api.com`)
+2. Enriches the source IP (geolocation via `ip-api.com`)
-3. Format a readable, analyst-friendly summary
+3. Formats a readable, analyst-friendly summary
-4. Push a real-time notification to Discord
+4. Pushes a real-time notification to Discord

 This closes the loop from *detection* → *automated triage support* → *human notification*, the core concept behind SOAR (Security Orchestration, Automation, and Response), while staying honest about the difference between this single-tool automation and a full cross-tool SOAR platform (see README's note on scope).